zowe/docs-site/docs/user-guide/configure-zowe-runtime.md

 - _install:proclib_ is the data set name that the ZWESIS01 JCL member that is used to start the ZWESIS01 started task will be copied into, for example, USER.PROCLIB.
 - _install:parmlib_ is the data set name that the ZWESIP00 PARMLIB member will be copied into and used by the ZWESIS01 PROCLIB.
 Choose a value such as IZUSVR.PARMLIB.
 - _install:loadlib_ is the data set name where the ZWESIS01 load module will be copied into.
 This data set will be created as a PDSE and be APF authorized by the script.
 Choose a value such as USER.LOADLIB.
-- _zssCrossMemoryServerName_ is the name of the ZSS Cross Memory Server.
-By default, the name is `ZWESIS_STD`.

 ```
  # APF server users